mohitsinghs/vscode-repo/README.md

 ## Requirements

-You'll need to install [repo](https://github.com/mohitsinghs/repo) to use this extension.
+Previously, installation of [repo](https://github.com/mohitsinghs/repo) was required to use this extension, but from v0.2.x onwards, the binary for supported platform is bundled with extension.

-## Known Issues
+## Limitations

-- Works with git repositories only for now
+- Works with locally cloned git repositories for now.